 That’s the power of sleep-dependent memory consolidation.
 As those researchers write, “Converging evidence, from the molecular to the phenomenological, leaves little doubt that offline memory reprocessing during sleep is an important component of how our memories are formed and ultimately shaped.”

-Read the whole story: Inc
+Read the whole story (subscription may be required): Inc